 After more than 18 years of litigation over water rights, the U.S. Department of the Interior and the Friant Water Users Authority reached a settlement with the coalition of environmental organizations that filed suit in 1988.
 The settlement calls for restoring the river and reestablishing a sustainable salmon population while at the same time developing and implementing a water management plan to reduce the impact to agricultural and urban water users.
-The settlement resulted in a the San Joaquin River Restoration Program (SJRRP).
+The settlement resulted in the San Joaquin River Restoration Program (SJRRP).

 Public outreach and stakeholder involvement is a vital but challenging part of developing the SJRRP restoration and water management plan, with more than 4,000 interested parties to engage.
-Circlepoint is supporting the Bureau of Reclamation and five state and federal agencies with the public outreach and stakeholder involvement effort.
+Circlepoint supported the Bureau of Reclamation and five state and federal agencies with the public outreach and stakeholder involvement effort.
 The team designed and helped implement a multi-level strategy to engage policy leaders, technical specialists and cooperating agencies, landowners, and the general public.